 - Emma Myers as Enid Sinclair

 - Joy Sunday as Bianca Barclay

-Will Percy Hynes White be in Wednesday season 2?
+Percy Hynes White isn’t expected to return for Wednesday season 2

 According to reports out of Daily Mail, Percy Hynes White is reported to have been cut from the cast of Wednesday and will not be returning as Xavier Thorpe in Wednesday season 2.
 As Daily Mail reports, White has been cut from the cast following sexual assault allegations and is not expected to be returning next season.

 “For Netflix to drop him from the show is a disgrace.
 It was just false rumors.
 It’s just not right,” one source told Daily Mail addressing the rumor.

 At this time, Netflix has yet to comment on the reports that Hines has been cut from the cast and it’s unlikely the network will address the reports until after the actors’ strike ends.
 Still, it does seem that we won’t be seeing Xavier back as there is no mention of the character’s return on the official Netflix page.

 There are rumors Wednesday season 2 will be adding a new love interest for Wednesday